brentgroves/linux/k9s/commands.md

-# Commands
+# K9s Commands

+Attention command is a colon like vim.

+## References

 <https://k9scli.io/topics/commands/>

-## port forward list
+## Commands

-:pf
+- ctx to change context
+- pf for port forwarding

 CLI Arguments
 K9s CLI comes with a view arguments that you can use to launch the tool with different configuration.

-# List all available CLI options
+## List all available CLI options

 k9s help

-# Get info about K9s runtime (logs, configs, etc..)
+## Get info about K9s runtime (logs, configs, etc..)

 k9s info

-# Run K9s in a given namespace
+## Run K9s in a given namespace

 k9s -n mycoolns

-# Run K9s and launch in pod view via the pod command
+## Run K9s and launch in pod view via the pod command

 k9s -c pod

-# Start K9s in a non default KubeConfig context
+## Start K9s in a non default KubeConfig context

 k9s --context coolCtx

-# Start K9s in readonly mode - with all modification commands disabled
+## Start K9s in readonly mode - with all modification commands disabled

 k9s --readonly